An easy to make gluten-free blueberry coffee cake, bursting with berries and topped with a crumbly almond streusel.

-The cake itself is golden and tender with a fluffy, muffin-like crumb that melts in your mouth.
+The gluten-free blueberry cake is golden and tender with a fluffy, muffin-like crumb that melts in your mouth.
 You don’t need a stand mixer or even a handheld mixer to make it, just a bowl, and a whisk or wooden spoon.

 Scattered throughout the cake are fresh, plump blueberries.
 The blueberries are spread over the batter and gently sink into the cake as it bakes so you end up with a nice distribution of berries through the cake instead of a layer across the bottom like often happens with blueberry or fruit-filled cakes.